josephh867/plant-recommender/README.md

 After creating the `SpectralClustering` model, the actual recommender system could be created.
 The system I created is an **item-based recommender**, which uses the similarity between items (in this case, plants) to make recommendations.
 I created this model twice: once in the form of a function in [this](./code/02-modeling.ipynb) notebook and a more refined version in a Streamlit app.
 The pure Python function was mainly intended as a very bare-bones test case, and the Streamlit app was meant to be a final user-facing form to interact with the model.

+If you'd like to run the app, it's hosted [here on Streamlit's cloud services](https://share.streamlit.io/josephh867/plant-recommender/main/code/plant_recommender_st.py)

-The Streamlit app I created is in [this repository](./code/plant_recommender.py).
-To run this make sure the Streamlit library is installed on your local machine:
+In case you can't run the online version of this app, there's an offline version available as well.
+The offline version of the Streamlit app I created is [here](./code/plant_recommender_local.py).
+If you'd like to run this app locally, make sure the Streamlit library is installed on your local machine:
 ```
 conda install streamlit
 ```
 And then run the code from your local copy of the repository as follows:
 ```
-streamlit run plant-recommender.py
+streamlit run plant_recommender_local.py
 ```

 ## Findings and Recommendations